A stock that deserves closer examination: Tattooed Chef Inc. (TTCF)

-Tattooed Chef Inc. (NASDAQ:TTCF) marked $1.44 per share on Friday, down from a previous closing price of $1.50.
-While Tattooed Chef Inc. has underperformed by -4.00%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, TTCF fell by -88.59%, with highs and lows ranging from $13.23 to $1.05, whereas the simple moving average fell by -68.99% in the last 200 days.
+A share of Tattooed Chef Inc. (NASDAQ:TTCF) closed at $1.36 per share on Friday, up from $1.34 day before.
+While Tattooed Chef Inc. has overperformed by 1.49%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, TTCF fell by -88.65%, with highs and lows ranging from $13.23 to $1.05, whereas the simple moving average fell by -69.83% in the last 200 days.

 Sponsored